meriken/merikens-tripcode-engine/README.md

 This program is part of "Meriken's Tripcode Generator," a GUI-based tripcode generator targeted primarily to users in Japan:

 http://meriken.ygch.net/programming/merikens-tripcode-generator/

-"Meriken's Tripcode Engine" is a Windows application designed to generate custom/vanity tripcodes at maximum speed.
-It is arguably the fastest and most powerful program of its kind.
-It makes effecitive use of available computing power of CPUs and GPUs, and the user can specify flexible regex patterns for tripcodes.
-It features highly optimized, extensively parallelized implementations of bitslice DES and SHA-1 for OpenCL, AMD GCN, NVIDIA CUDA, and Intel SSE2/AVX/AVX2.

 ## Prerequisites